alt3/sequelize-to-json-schemas/README.md

 ```

 To configure additional schema properties add a `jsonSchema` property with
-one or more of the following options to your Sequelize attribute:
+one or more of the following custom options to your Sequelize attribute:

 ```javascript
 module.exports = sequelize => {